Tour du Mont Blanc Full Guided Trek

 A steep but steady climb up to the Refuge Bertoni, it’s worth it because the coffee is fabulous & the views just stunning, elevenses’ here is a must!
 Fabulous views of some of the most famous peaks in the European Alps including Mont Blanc & the Grand Jorasses.
 And for the hamlet of Lavachey... it's just fabulous, if the night is clear go our side after diner & just 'be' in this impressive location.

-An early start and a new country awaits, we continue through the Val Ferret to Arnuva before making our long ascent to the Grand Col Ferret 2537m via the Refugio Elena and the Italian/Swiss border.
-We then make a relatively easy and enjoyable descent via la Peule, Ferret to La Fouly and our hotel accommodation for the night.
+An early start and a new country await.
+From Arnouva, we make the long ascent to the Grand Col Ferret (2537m), passing the Rifugio Elena on the way and crossing the Italian–Swiss border at the col. From here, we enjoy a relatively easy descent via La Peule, an ideal spot to pause for refreshments, before continuing on gentle terrain to Ferret and our hotel for the night.

 Daily stats: